dokku/dokku/docs/deployment/zero-downtime-deploys.md

 /  My Amazing App
 ```

-You can also override the default `WAIT`, `TIMEOUT`, and `ATTEMPTS` variables for the global dokku installation:
+You can also override the default `WAIT`, `TIMEOUT`, and `ATTEMPTS` variables for the global Dokku installation:

 ```shell
 dokku config:set --global DOKKU_CHECKS_WAIT=30